 - Response spectrum analysis.

-- Standard 64-bit floating point (double-precision) skyline solver and unique 128-bit floating point (quad-precision) skyline floating point solver (extremely accurate for "numerically challenging" models).
+- Standard double-precision skyline solver and unique quad-precision skyline floating point solver (extremely accurate for "numerically challenging" models).

 - Sparse solver (in-core and out-of-core) is able to solve very large models with millions of degrees of freedom.